Tailored Plans will start October 1, 2023

 Global Quality Improvement Committee (GQIC)

-The Trillium Global Quality Improvement Committee (GQIC) serves as a fair impartial committee representing the provider network.
-The GQIC discuss and explore an open forum of ideas related to Quality Improvement issues among the provider network, in order to maintain and achieve best practices to enable the providers to help the members reach the goals.
+The Trillium Global Quality Improvement Committee (GQIC) serves as a fair, impartial committee representing the provider network.
+The GQIC discusses and explores ideas related to Quality Improvement issues among the provider network in order to maintain and achieve best practices to enable providers to help members reach their goals.
+Below is a list of GQIC members.
+If you are interested in joining GQIC, please contact QMInfo@TrilliumNC.org

-Blinded Peer Reviews - Trillium’s Global Quality Improvement Committee offers the option for providers to request a review of their Quality Improvement Activities (QIA’s) through a blinded peer review.
+Blinded Peer Reviews - Trillium’s Global Quality Improvement Committee offers providers the chance to request a review of their quality related activities or projects through a blinded peer review.
 As part of the review process, the committee will provide feedback regarding the projects.
-Prior to the review, Trillium staff will remove all identifying provider information to ensure the committee does not know who the provider is and to enable the committee to review the QIA’s impartially.
-For any providers wishing to participate in the blinded peer review, please contact the Head of Performance Improvement at QMInfo@TrilliumNC.org.
+For any providers wishing to participate in the blinded peer review, please contact the QM Department at QMInfo@TrilliumNC.org.

 Human Rights Committee (HRC)

-The Trillium Human Rights Committee (HRC) plays a vital role by ensuring the protection of member rights for people receiving mental health, substance use, and intellectual and/or developmental disability services.
+The Trillium Human Rights Committee (HRC) protects member and recipient rights for people receiving mental health, substance use, and intellectual/developmental disability (I/DD) services.
 The Trillium HRC works cooperatively with members, their family members, and Trillium staff to ensure the nature and quality of services are always respectful of the member’s rights.

-The committee's responsibility is to oversee compliance with North Carolina member's rights, confidentiality laws, and procedures established for processing grievances, alleged abuse of rights and concerns about restrictive treatment and access to services.
-The HRC is composed of volunteers who represent mental health, substance use and intellectual and/or developmental disability providers, professionals, and members.
-Trillium staff assists the committee but do not vote.
-Members who serve on the HRC are expected to follow rules as written in State laws and rules and the HRC Bylaws.
-Members are expected to adhere to strict confidentiality of member information and attend all meetings.
+The HRC is made up of volunteers from mental health, substance use and I/DD providers, professionals, and members.
+Trillium staff help the committee but do not vote.
+Participants who serve on the HRC must follow rules as written in State laws and rules and the HRC Bylaws.
+Participants must follow member privacy and HIPAA laws and attend all meetings.

 Would YOU like to serve on the HRC?